 So, why ride alone?
 For me, riding alone in the woods is therapy – the sound of the wind in the trees, the beauty of the forest and the occasional wildlife sighting (bears and deer are not uncommon).
 But there’s more to it than that.
-Here are a few personal benefits that I experience from the time alone on the MTB:
+Here are a few personal benefits that I experience from the time alone on the bike:

 - Time for reflection.
 The solo ride gives me time to reflect on my personal life, professional life and family – the positive aspects, my challenges and my failings.
 I frequently get a fresh perspective on how to handle difficult situations at work and in my personal life.